ayangd/BimayInstantVicon/README.md

     make

 And this will output `bimayinstv`.
 If you wish to run this anywhere, just put `bimayinstv` to `/usr/bin`.

-## Grabbed Resources

-This program will grab information from BinusMaya MyClass.
-The link that will be opened is a class of the current date and time (50 minutes before start and 40 minutes after start).

 ## Suggesting/Bug Reporting